BDGITAI/RL_P1_Navigation/Report.md

 ## 2. DQN and prioritised replay

 This implementation impacts the memory structure and the construction of the minibatch.
 Instead of having a standard buffer, each memory is now stored with its priority which is equal to the absolute value of the TD-error.
+Report will be updated once the source will be further commented

+### Notes on 1_Prio_replay and 2_Pixel_DQN

+These two projects are not uploaded yet.
+1_Prio_replay requires further documentation and investigation as the best obtained score is 11.
+2_Pixel_DQN is an evolution of the proposed DQN with a model update using convolutional neural network to analyse the visual scene.
+However implementation does not perform better than random yet.